Battle of Nagashino: Aftermath

 The battle ended in an overwhelming victory for the allied forces, with the Takeda side losing a number of well-known commanders.According to Shinchō Kōki, Takeda suffered a loss of 10,000 men, two-thirds of his original besieging force.
 Several of the Twenty-Four Generals of Takeda Shingen were killed in this battle, including Baba Nobuharu, Hara Masatane, Sanada Nobutsuna with his younger brother Sanada Masateru, Yamagata Masakage, Saegusa Moritomo, Tsuchiya Masatsugu, Naitō Masatoyo, and Obata Masamori.This defeat was too painful for Takeda Katsuyori.
 He could no longer afford to conquer other territories and was forced to retreat back to his stronghold of Kai.
+Smaller scale offensive still mounted by the Takeda and in 1577, a Takeda clan general Miura Uemonnosuke tried to attack Hōkizuka Castle.
+However, he was failed to capture the castle from a Tokugawa general Abe Motozane.

 Meanwhile, Tokugawa Ieyasu hurried to recover lost territory.
 In early July, immediately after the victory, he led his army to recapture one castle after another that had been captured by the Takeda forces by then.

 Nevertheless, Katsuyori was a stubborn competitor and continued to torment Ieyasu by regrouping and regrouping while retreating.
 In the end, the Takeda clan was not destroyed until 1582, seven years after the defeat at Nagashino and Shitaragahara.